The Granny Dot hat and scarf set is a fun, colourful take on the granny stripe, with some extra dots, in the form of crochet puff stitches, thrown in.

 Using a 4mm hook and Main Colour (MC)

-Row 3: Ch2, 3dc in sp between first and second sts, *sk 3 sts, 3dc in sp between sts, rep from * to end, 1dc in top of last st, turn
+Row 3: Ch2, 3dc in sp between first and second sts, *sk 3 sts, 3dc in sp between sts; rep from * up to and including last sp, 1dc in top of last st, turn

 Change to Contrasting colour (CC)